DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/seasonal_forecast/index.rst

       .. rubric:: Notes

       The hazard conversion is performed using the `_convert_to_hazard` function.
-      The function expects that the index files (monthly NetCDF) have already been calculated and saved using `calculate_index()`.
+      The function expects that the index files (NetCDF) have already been calculated and saved using `calculate_index()`.

       The resulting Hazard objects follow CLIMADA's internal structure and can be